MicrosoftDocs/mixed-reality/mixed-reality-docs/hologram.md

 Holograms enable personal interactions that aren't possible elsewhere.
 Because the HoloLens knows where it is in the world, a holographic character can look you directly in the eyes as you walk around the room.

 A hologram can also interact with your surroundings.
 For example, you can place a holographic bouncing ball above a table.
-Then, with an [air-tap](gestures.md#air-tap), watch the ball bounce and make sound when it hits the table.
+Then, with an [air tap](gestures.md#air-tap), watch the ball bounce and make sound when it hits the table.

 Holograms can also be occluded by real-world objects.
 For example, a holographic character might walk through a door and behind a wall, out of your sight.